 - Lower interest rate

-- Longer loan repayment term is over 30 years, or the length of the mortgage
+- The longer loan repayment term is over 30 years or the length of the mortgage.

 - Lower credit score requirements